 Web-based video conferencing services have also made it easier for teams to meet in virtual rooms, which has greatly improved collaboration efforts.
 Most video conferencing solutions also come bundled with online collaboration tools such as document sharing, text chat, and screen sharing.

 Mobile is king—and it’s an undeniable form of business communication technology.
 Whether employees are commuting to work, at an in-person conference, or on-the-go, strong mobile apps bring the office to your people, wherever they are.

 With mobile intranet software, employees can ping team members, access company data and receive important notifications.
 This connectivity empowers you to establish better internal communication throughout your entire organization.
 As an added bonus, if you establish a bring-your-own-device program, employees can use their personal devices at work and be just as efficient.
 The real benefit here is that employees enjoy using their own devices — and the company benefits by having easy reach to employees at all times.

 By storing company data in the cloud, your organization can access anything, anywhere.
 Cloud-based services and apps are also accessible on mobile devices — making it highly convenient when collaborating on projects and communicating with your team.
 With real-time editing capabilities and other advanced sharing options, many businesses are opting for cloud intranet software due to its flexibility.

 7. Seamless technology integration.

 The ability to move conversations and data from one platform to another is huge these days — so much that you don’t even think about.
-It is expected that all of your devices will contain all of your conversations.
+It is expected that all devices will sync conversations, tasks, and notes.

 This business communication trend is also seen in some bring-your-own-device initiatives.
-Some organizations encourage their employees to make their personal devices their work and life companions — reducing friction between the two.
+Some organizations encourage their employees to use personal devices for work and personal uses — reducing friction between the two.
 As it turns out, company communication is greatly enhanced in the process.